fullstackcodebreaker/algorithm-in-14-days/README.md

 # Why this book?

 I wrote this book because I am super frustrated with the interview process for becoming an engineer.
-Companies ask lots of super algorithmic questions that for most part don't really apply to day to your day work.
+Companies ask lots of super algorithmic questions that for most part don't really apply to your day to day work.
 This book wil help you to prepare for those terrible interviews.

-~~The book will facilitate the understanding of common issues when writing performant codes.~~
+---

 # Table of Content